• Skip to primary navigation

 Why You're Going To Love This Recipe

-Just 7 basic ingredients are needed to make these bakery-style fresh and sweet raspberry muffins.
+Just seven basic ingredients are needed to make these bakery-style fresh and sweet raspberry muffins with rich white chocolate.

 Note: Scroll to the recipe card at the bottom for the ingredients, quantities and full detailed method.